uwdata/color-naming-in-different-languages/model/process/README.md

 ## Binned data and translation loss
 * getFullColorNames.js - takes the pre-processed files and generates binned info on each color name
 * getTranslation.js - creates the distanceMatrix.json file used by getEMDparallel.py to generate the translation_loss files.
 Depends on the full_color_names.json file
-* getEMDparallel.py (very slow!) - finds the earth mover distance for color terms, and creates the translation_loss files.
+* getEMDparallel.py (_very slow!_) - finds the earth mover distance for color terms, and creates the translation_loss files.
 Depends on th fullColorNames_ files and the distanceMatrix.json file.
+* getRefinedNamesOnTrLosses.js - appends the refined names on the translation loss files.
+It is required to update the translation visualization.

 ## SOMs